Knogobert/movethatbus.js/README.md

 <h4>Ever wanted to reveal your website in style?
 Like that classy American show used to?</h4>

-Movethatbus.js creates an overlaying canvas with a bus, when clicked, it "moves the bus" and plays some fitting sound.<br/>
+> Movethatbus.js creates an overlaying canvas with a bus, when clicked, it "moves the bus" and plays some fitting sound.<br/>
-Use for your next website reveal, as an april fools joke or just go crazy and use it on every visit!<br/>
+> Use for your next website reveal, as an april fools joke or just go crazy and use it on every visit!<br/>
-You can restrict it to only trigger within a certain date range or for visitors that have a special cookie set.<br/>
+> You can restrict it to only trigger within a certain date range or for visitors that have a special cookie set.<br/>

 Have fun, but maybe not too much fun.

-This package is made without dependencies for you to easily include and initialize it in your project.

 [See the DEMO](https://knogobert.github.io/movethatbus.js/demo.html)